Table of Contents

 How to install Go on Linux

-2. Remove any previous Go installations by deleting the /usr/local/go folder (if it exists), then extract the archive you just downloaded into /usr/local, creating a fresh Go tree in /usr/local/go:
+folder (if it exists), then extract the archive you just downloaded into/usr/local,

 Changes made to a profile file may not apply until the next time you log into your computer.
-To apply the changes immediately, just run the shell commands directly or execute them from the profile using a command such as a source $HOME/.profile.
+To apply the changes immediately, just run the shell commands directly or execute them from the profile using a command such as a sourceexport PATH=$PATH:/usr/local/go/bin

 $ go version